 The day showcased opportunities for financial institutions and funders to partner with Native CDFIs, which help create investments, grow jobs, and support entrepreneurship in Native communities.

-Supporting the beauty and promise
+Supporting the beauty and promise of Native CDFIs.

 Our CEO Kevin Walker said this collaboration builds on the Foundation’s commitment to grow and deepen its partnership with Native CDFIs.